WHAT IS A NON-DISCLOSURE AGREEMENT?

 A Non-Disclosure Agreement (“NDA”), sometimes called a confidentiality agreement, is a legally binding contract designed to protect certain information that belongs to or concerns one party that will be disclosed to or learned by another.
 An NDA is typically used in connection either with a business relationship or transaction or discussions about a possible relationship or transaction.
 The party with information to be protected is often referred to as the “Disclosing Party,” and the party getting access to protected information is commonly called the “Recipient” or “Receiving Party.”
 The NDA provides a framework by which the Recipient may use, and is required to keep confidential, the Disclosing Party's information, as well as remedies if the Recipient breaches.
 NDA's are important and should meet the needs of both parties in each use case.
-Contact an experienced business lawyer before negotiating, preparing or signing a Confidentiality Agreement.
-Schedule an appointment now for a free consultation.

 This short article touches on the following five points:

 - Who Needs an NDA?

 - How Long Can an NDA Last?

 To read a bit about what the law requires to be included in contracts generally, read this post: What Is A Contract?